 The Daisy is a fundamental part of the cocktail canon, with roots stretching back to the late 1800s.
 It’s not so much a cocktail as a template: You can put together any combination of spirit, citrus juice, and flavored sweetener (like orange liqueur or fruit syrup) to produce a Daisy.
 Back then, gin and brandy versions of the drink were all the rage.
 So what does this have to do with the Margarita?
 “Margarita” is simply Spanish for “daisy.”

-“The Margarita is the drink Americans were drinking when they went down to Mexico during Prohibition,” says Phoebe Esmon, bar manager of Cúrate and Nightbell in Asheville, North Carolina.
+“The Margarita is the drink Americans were drinking when they went down to Mexico during Prohibition,” says Phoebe Esmon, bar director for Perfectly AdHoc Hospitality in Asheville, North Carolina, and owner of Spirit Animal Beverage Solutions.
 During the United States’ Great Experiment in teetotaling, alcohol remained legal in Mexico, and thirsty Americans visited destinations like Tijuana and Acapulco in droves.
 But nobody really knows who made the first Margarita; A bartender likely put the local spirit, tequila, into the tried-and-true Daisy formula, and a classic was born.